Eschatologue/CM_wiki/docs/class/magus/index.md

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately after the normal effects and damage of your weapon attack, using the rules below:

-:aoe-rad: ***Area of Effect.*** If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
+:aoe-rad: **Area of Effect**  If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).

-:spell-lv0: ***Cantrips.*** The Cantrip does not deal damage.
+:spell-lv0: **Cantrips**  The Cantrip does not deal damage.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

-:spell-conc: ***Concentration.*** If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.
+:spell-conc: **Concentration**  If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.

-:d20-save: ***Saving Throw.*** If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
+:d20-save: **Saving Throw**  If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

-:d20-attack: ***Attack Roll.*** If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.
+:d20-attack: **Attack Roll**  If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.

 ### Level 3: Arcane Regeneration